brorarangers/brorarangers.github.io/_posts/2015-12-29-hogmanay-review.md

 ---
 As 2015 draws to an end, it seems fitting that we should have a look back at our season so far.
 It's been a busy time for all at Brora Rangers Football Club, with many changes, not least of which is an effort to improve communication ... so settle down for a brief, and at times light hearted, look back before 2016 arrives.

-Last season officially ended for Brora later than the rest of the Highland League with our historic Pyramid Playoffs against SPFL side Montrose, and our ultimate defeat at Links Park on the 16th May.
-Whilst the squad didn't get much of a summer break before pre-season training started up again in preparation for our first friendly of the 2015/16 season against Inverness Caledonian Thistle, there was also plenty going on behind the scenes in June too.
+Last season officially ended for Brora later than the rest of the Highland League with our historic Pyramid Playoffs against SPFL side Montrose, and our ultimate [defeat at Links Park](http://www.bbc.co.uk/sport/0/football/32761228) on the 16th May.
+Whilst the squad didn't get much of a summer break before pre-season training started up again in preparation for our first friendly of 2015/16 against Inverness Caledonian Thistle, there was also plenty going on behind the scenes in June too.

 We'd already signed John Pickles right at the end of May, and Richard Brittain and Paul Brindle put pen to paper on the 6th June.
 Ally Macdonald and Connor Lyall followed close on their heels on the 20th of the month.